 Sometimes army personnel at Chushul check post deny the passage even with permits, so keep that back of your mind and be ready to shuffle the plan accordingly.

-As per the road conditions, the direct route from Pangong Tso to Tso Moriri is completely a dirt track all the way with quite a bumpy ride up to Tsaga.
-That churns most things in your stomach 😀 … Beware of the beauty of the route too, it is just outstanding !!
+As per the road conditions, the direct route from Pangong Tso to Tso Moriri is completely a dirt track with quite a bumpy ride up to Tsaga.
+That churns most things in your stomach.
+Beware of the beauty of the route too, itis just outstanding !!

 Q22.
 Can I travel to Hanle?

 Yes, you can travel to Hanle, if you are an Indian but foreigners are not allowed to travel to Hanle.
 The permits to Hanle have started to get re-issued at Leh DC office in June 2018.
-It was stopped for a short period of time as some bikers went far ahead and created a ruckus, which forced the army to issue orders for stopping people to take these routes.
+It was stopped for a short period as some bikers went far ahead and created a ruckus, which forced the army to issue orders for stopping people from taking these routes.